Vesna Pusić: Activism

 Vesna Pusić is very popular in the Croatian LGBT community.
 In 2011, Zagreb Pride attenders awarded her with the "gay friendly person of the decade".
 She has been regular attendant at Zagreb LGBT pride.

 Her brother Zoran is a civil rights and peace activist, serving as President of the Civic Committee for Human Rights, and chairman of the Anti-Fascist League of the Republic of Croatia since 21 March 2015.

 Private life

-Pusić is married to a Lithuanian-American entrepreneur Jurgis Oniunas with whom she has a daughter Daina who is a film director.
-She speaks Croatian, English, and German fluently.
+Pusić is married to a Lithuanian-American entrepreneur Jurgis Oniunas with whom she has a daughter Daina who is a film director, known for Tuesday and Thumb.
+Pusić speaks Croatian, English, and German fluently.

 In 2017 French President François Hollande awarded Pusić with the highest order of France, Legion of Honour for "advocating European goals and contributing to the co-operation between France and Croatia."
 During the awarding ceremony held on 17 January 2018 in the residency of the French Ambassador in Zagreb, French ambassador to Croatia Philippe Meunier stated: "You knew how to convey the European values and the tolerance we share, our shared values - your condemnation of hate speech, your interest in cooperating with minorities, your concern for the value of cultural and ethnic diversity in Croatia, and your humane speech about accepting refugees."